walksanatora/PondoBot/PRIVACY.md

 #### your data *will* be
 1. cached to allow faster commands <br>
 	ex: your classes will cached to save on bandwidth<br>
-2. displayed upon request from
+2. displayed upon request from<br>
 	a.
 Server Members with the `manage guild` permissions (limited)<br>
 	b.
 Our [Authorized users](util.js#L15) (limited)<br>
 	c. **you** when using commands<br>